mercure-imaging/mercure-dcm2bids/README.md

 # **mercure-dcm2bids**
 <br>

 Mercure module to perform DICOM to BIDS conversion using the [dcm2bids](https://github.com/UNFmontreal/Dcm2Bids) converter. dcm2bids reorganises NIfTI files using dcm2niix into the Brain Imaging Data Structure (BIDS).
 This module runs as a docker container in mercure, it can be added to an existing mercure installation using docker tag : *mercureimaging/mercure-dcm2bids*.
-The BIDS configuration .json content can be entered directly into the setting of the *Rules* or *Modules* pages of mercure's web-based interactive user interface.
+The BIDS configuration .json content can be entered directly into the settings tab in the *Rules* or *Modules* pages of mercure's web-based interactive user interface.
 The module will generate a .zip file of the BIDS directory structure created using the dcm2bids scaffolding, including the original DICOM files in the *sourcedata* directory and converted BIDS data (see [dcm2bids documentation](https://unfmontreal.github.io/Dcm2Bids) for further details on the scaffold directory structure).

 <br>

 ## **Installation**

 ### Add module to existing mercure installation
 Follow instructions on [mercure website](https://mercure-imaging.org) on how to add a new module.
-Use the docker tag mercureimaging/mercure-dcm2bids.
+Use the docker tag *mercureimaging/mercure-dcm2bids*.

 <br>